 If you’ve agreed any variation to these statutory rights with your employees then this will be detailed in a workforce agreement, for example when it comes to night time working and rest periods.

-However, it won’t apply to employees whose terms and conditions are covered by an existing ‘collective agreement’ (for example an agreement negotiated with a trade union, which can also adjust these working time matters).
+However, it won’t apply to employees whose terms and conditions are covered by an existing ‘collective agreement’ (such as an agreement negotiated with a trade union, which can also adjust these working time matters).

 You should publish the workforce agreement for your business in writing and make it available to all employees.
 It will apply either to all employees, or to employees in a certain group.
 A working time directive opt out template gives you a basis for creating your own agreement.